CS Transfer Prerequisites and Sample Programs

 Welcome to the University of California at Berkeley's Computer Science Division!

 You have been admitted to UC Berkeley as an intended major in Computer Science.
-You will be able to declare Computer Science as your major when you complete your remaining technical prerequisites with a Berkeley grade point average of at least 2.0 and complete the application and Declaration of Major forms required by the department.
+You will be able to declare Computer Science as your major when you complete your remaining technical prerequisites with a Berkeley grade point average of at least 3.0 in the 7 prerequisite courses, and complete the application and Declaration of Major forms required by the department.

-Transfer students who are most competitive for the major have achieved an overall gpa from their community college of at least 3.5.
-To be minimally prepared for this major, you should have completed equivalents at least 3 of the following lower division technical prerequisites, including Math 1A, 1B at your community college.
-Those of you who are best prepared, and only need one semester at Berkeley to complete their tech courses, should have completed at least 4 out of these 6 prerequisites.
+Transfer students who are most competitive for the major have achieved an overall GPA from their community college of at least 3.5.
+To be minimally prepared for this major, you should have completed equivalents at least 3 of the following lower division technical prerequisites, especially Math 1A, 1B, and Math 54 at your community college.

 While not a prerequisite to declare, all students must complete either EE20 or EE40 before graduation.
 It's recommended, when possible, that you complete an equivalent course at your institution prior to admission.